vaginessa/Linder/README.md

 Just make sure apktool and apksigner are properly installed.

-**NOTE FOR TERMUX**:- It wasnt possible for this script to run in termux in the previous version because its apktool cant decompile aps properly, but thanks to [Hax4us's APKMOD](https://github.com/Hax4us/Apkmod), its now possible.
-It Run `termux-install.sh` to install it and other dependencies.
+**NOTE FOR TERMUX**:- It wasnt possible for this script to run in termux in the previous version because its apktool cant decompile apps properly, but thanks to [Hax4us's APKMOD](https://github.com/Hax4us/Apkmod), its now possible.
+Run `termux-install.sh` to install it and other dependencies.

 ## Usage